brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         Returns ``true`` if all values are within the support, and ``false`` otherwise.

-.. function:: invlink(s::Stochastic, x, transform::Bool=true)
+.. function:: invlink(s::AbstractStochastic, x, transform::Bool=true)

     Apply an inverse-link transformation to map transformed values back to the original distributional scale of a stochastic node.